We put an end to home loan jargon.

 Interest-only home loans are more widely used by investors, who are attracted by the tax saving aspects, and are usually not likely to hold the property for the term of the home loan.
 For owner occupiers who are more focused on building equity in their property, it’s good to be aware that the underlying home loan debt is not reduced with interest-only.

 The lender is the Big Guy who is funding your loan (and holds the loan document as security).
 For our Tic:Toc home loans, your lender is Bendigo and Adelaide Bank.
 For our CO:Lab home loans, your lender is La Trobe Financial.

 Insurance which protects the lender in case you can't make your repayments.
 It's generally only applicable when your borrowing amount is greater than 80% of the property's value.
 Although an additional cost to the lending process, it can be a great mechanism to get purchasers into a home quickly without having to save the 20% deposit.
-At the moment, Tic:Toc is restricted to lending a maximum of 80% of your property's value but we're working on being able to offer LMI in the near future!
+Thanks to LMI, Tic:Toc are able to lend you up to 90% of your property's value!

 We will formalise our offer to you in an e-letter, because who needs paper?
 Once you get your approval email, you'll know exactly how you can proceed with the purchase of your home.